-- A. been identified as no shows, or - B. been officially withdrawn from the course, or C. not participated in the course and are therefore - c. not participated in the course and are the dropped by the instructor.
+- A. been identified as no shows, or - B. been officially withdrawn from the course, or - C. not participated in the course and are therefore dropped by the instructor.

 CLASS ATTENDANCE

 It is the student's responsibility to attend classes regularly and on time.
 Students who do not attend the first class session may be dropped from the class at the discretion of the instructor.
 However, it is each student's responsibility to officially drop any class he/she does not attend or stops attending.
 An instructor may drop you from a class for excessive absences.
 Reinstatement is the prerogative of the instructor but must occur prior to the last date to add.